What are IVF Refund or IVF Guarantee Programs?

 - Programs in which the main goal is the live birth of a child

-It is also worth noting that IVF Guarantee programs are available both for treatment using the patient’s own egg cells, as well as donor eggs.
+It is also worth noting that refund programs for IVF are available both for treatment using the patient’s own eggs, as well as donor eggs.

-Remember that no matter what the program offers and however it’s called, what the clinic actually offers is a refund guarantee in case the treatment does not conclude with satisfactory results.
+Remember that no matter what the program offers and however it’s called, what the clinic actually offers is a refund “guarantee” in case the treatment does not conclude with satisfactory results.
 Should you then use such a program?
-Simply put – if finances are an important aspect of your IVF treatment and you can afford it, yes – you definitely should consider an IVF Guarantee program.
+Simply put – if finances are an important aspect of your IVF treatment and you can afford it, then yes – you definitely should consider an IVF Refund program.

-Patients considering signing up for an IVF Guarantee program need to be mindful that both they and their partners will need to pass medical tests in order to qualify for treatment.
+Patients considering signing up for an IVF Refund program will need to pass medical tests in order to qualify for treatment.
 Couples where men has low quality sperm, for instance, are disqualified from partaking in such programs.
-Different clinics have their own criteria for judging sperm quality; some use the latest WHO directives, while others have their own standards dictated by their own experience.
+Different clinics have their own criteria for judging sperm quality.
+Some use the latest WHO directives, while others have their own standards dictated by their own experience.

 Are the patient age and BMI a factor when qualifying for an IVF Refund program?

-An important requirement for an IVF Guarantee Program is appropriate BMI (Body Mass Index).
-In IVF woth donor eggs programs, maximum acceptable BMI is 35.
-In case of having a high BMI value – close to 35, but not above – the clinic may recommend performing additional tests, which could be a qualifying condition for the program.
+An important requirement for an IVF Refund Program is an appropriate BMI (Body Mass Index).
+In IVF with donor eggs programs, maximum acceptable BMI is 35.
+In case of having a high BMI value – close to 35, but not above – the clinic may recommend performing additional tests.

 Example qualifications for a sample Donor Egg IVF Refund program in a Spanish clinic: